isurfer21/replace-pattern/README.md

 It would require [Deno](https://deno.land/manual/getting_started/installation) to be installed on system prior its use.

 ## Setup
-Download the repository and make the symbolic link of given bash file in your system's `/bin` folder to access the app across system.
+Download the repository and make the symbolic link of given shell script inside `bin/` folder to your system's global `/bin` folder to access the app across system.

+Alternatively, copy the absolute path of `bin/` folder and register it in local/global environment variable on _windows_ whereas export the path in `.bash_profile` or `.bashrc` on _macOS_/_linux_.

 ## Usage
 You can see the available options via below command